Early Childhood and Religious Studies BA (Hons)

 The degree is taught by academics from a wide variety of backgrounds, including Sociology, Education, Philosophy and Psychology.
 The teaching team are all actively involved in research and have published in their specialist fields.
 They are all members of the thriving Liverpool Hope Childhood Research Forum and contribute to a range of research conferences both nationally and internationally.
-This experience provides an informed and supportive learning environment for the student characterised by depth and challenge.For more details and information about this course visit:
+This experience provides an informed and supportive learning environment for the student characterised by depth and challenge.

-Religious Studies at Liverpool Hope explores the practice and significance of religion in contemporary society through the study of Christianity, Judaism, Islam, and Indic traditions such as Buddhism and Hinduism.
+Religious Studies at Liverpool Hope explores the practice and significance of religion in contemporary society through the study of Christianity, Judaism, Islam, African religious traditions, and Indic traditions such as Buddhism and Hinduism.
 A balance between the study of religious texts and lived religion in the contemporary world is maintained throughout the degree.
-Religious Studies pays close attention to what supporters to these religions believe, and explores the very real differences that exist between various groups within each faith.
+Religious Studies pays close attention to what supporters of these religions think, do, and believe, and explores the very real differences that exist between various groups within each faith.

-Throughout your studies, you will analyse and contextualise the theology behind key religions to appreciate their history and their relevance to the social and political landscape.
+Throughout your studies, you will analyse and contextualise the thinking behind key religions to appreciate their history, spirituality, and their relevance to the social and political landscape.
 All of our teaching is research-informed and you will be taught by highly-qualified academics, all of whom have a PhD in the area, who are both active and published researchers and committed teachers.
 We work hard to provide top-quality educational opportunities for all our students, and the Department has recently invested heavily in learning resources; combined library holdings in Theology and Religion are now in excess of 100,000 volumes.

 Above all, the Religious Studies degree treats religions as lived faiths by looking at the way that they are followed in Britain and across the globe today.
 You acquire skills in the different methods of studying religion.
-The degree looks at questions of faith and life and at the same time is intellectually challenging.
+The degree examines profound questions of faith and life in ways that are intellectually challenging, illuminating, and engaging.
 By drawing out the complex issues that surround religious belief and expression, the degree equips you to engage with the pressing questions of our time and to play your part in promoting religious and social harmony.For more details and information about this course visit: